asigalov61/Intelligent-VIRTUOSO/README.md

 ### Enjoy!

+***

+### UPDATE 03-20-2021: Please see [Optimus-VIRTUOSO](https://github.com/asigalov61/Optimus-VIRTUOSO) repo for a more streamlined and much more capable implementation of Intelligent-VIRTUOSO/GPT2 Music AI system.

+***

 #### PLEASE NOTE: To try provided models/pre-processed datasets, you will need tegridy-tools/TMIDI.py module version 1.0.
 You can always pull it up from [tegridy-tools](https://github.com/asigalov61/tegridy-tools/commits/main/tegridy-tools/TMIDI.py) repo's history/checkpoints.

 ***